richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 Working groups are typically created to address a specific problem or to produce one or more specific deliverables (a guideline, standards specification, etc.).
 Working groups are generally expected to be short-lived in nature.
 Upon completion of its goals and achievement of its objectives, the working group is terminated.
-A working group may also be terminated for other reasons (see section 4).
+A working group may also be terminated for other reasons (see {{wg-termination}}).
-Alternatively, with the concurrence of the IESG, Area Director, the WG Chair, and the WG participants, the objectives or assignment of the working group may be extended by modifying the working group's charter through a rechartering process (see section 5).
+Alternatively, with the concurrence of the IESG, Area Director, the WG Chair, and the WG participants, the objectives or assignment of the working group may be extended by modifying the working group's charter through a rechartering process (see {{wg-recharter}}).

 ## Criteria for formation